prescientmoon/everything-nix/dotfiles/neovim/README.md

 ## Keybinds

 Table of my own keybinds.
 Here as documentation for myself.
-I am yet to include any of the keybinds for the lspconfig, telescope or cmp here.
+I am yet to include any of the keybinds for cmp here.

 > Things written using italics are chords
 > (aka all the keys need to be pressed at the same time)